-The Enterprise Risk Management ("ERM") framework as defined by Quilter plc has been adopted by the Company.
-The ERM framework comprises core components such as:
+The Risk Management framework is defined by Quilter plc has been adopted by the Company.
+The framework comprises core components such as:

-- the corporate governance arrangements which set out the way that the organisation is structured and managed: - the end-to-end processes involved in the identification, measurement, assessment, management and monitoring of risk, including assignment of risk owners and risk reporting; - the culture and behaviour that is exhibited and the associated reward mechanisms.
+- the corporate governance arrangements which set out the way that the organisation is structured and managed; - the end-to-end processes involved in the identification, measurement, assessment, management and monitoring of risk, including assignment of risk owners and risk reporting; - the culture and behaviour that is exhibited and the associated reward mechanisms.